 Thinking GDPR (Europe’s new General Data Protection Regulation) won’t affect you because your company is based in the U.S.?
 Or because your website is hosted on American soil?

-Well, you’re in for a surprise later this month.
+Well, you’re in for a surprise.

 As for what you need to do to your website, we at Valet will spell it out for you in an upcoming article.
 Stay tuned.

 As for what you need to do differently with your Internet practices, please keep reading.

 GDPR Reflects a New Reality